Skip to Main Content

 Biography

-Dr. Koh is currently Museum Scientist for the Yale Peabody Museum and leads the Yale Ancient Pharmacology Program (https://ancientpharmacology.com).
+Dr. Koh is currently Museum Scientist for the Yale Peabody Museum and heads the Yale Ancient Pharmacology Program (https://ancientpharmacology.com).
 He is also PI of the Southern Phokis Regional Project (https://kastrouli.com) in Greece, which includes field projects at the Mycenaean citadels of Antikyra-Steno (Homeric Kyparissos) and Desfina-Kastrouli (Homeric Anemoreia).
 He founded the ARCHEM Project (https://archemproject.org) in 2003 to make organic residue studies more accessible, a goal best exemplified by the interdisciplinary OpenARCHEM database (https://openarchem.com).
 He previously served as Associate Director of the Tel Kabri Archaeological Project in the Upper Galilee and conducted field research in Upper Egypt at the sites of Abydos and Luxor.
 He is finishing a monograph for Cambridge University Press called Luxury Trade & Social Complexity in the Ancient Mediterranean World and three book projects for Penn Museum Press related to the museum's famed Minoan collection excavated by Harriet Boyd Hawes and New Kingdom Tomb 254 from Sedment, Egypt excavated by Flinders Petrie.

 Appointments